-For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income, for liabilities designated at fair value, through profit or loss.
+For financial liabilities, there were no changes to classification and measurement.

-Effective 1 January 2011, the Group early adopted IFRS 9 'Financial Instruments' in line with the transitional provisions of IFRS 9.
+Effective 1 January 2011, the Group early adopted IFRS 9 'Financial Instruments' in line with the provisions of IFRS 9.

 (b) Impairment: The standard introduces a new single model for the measurement of impairment losses on all financial assets including financing and sukuk measured at amortized cost or at fair value through OCI.
 The IFRS 9 expected credit loss (ECL) model replaces the current "incurred loss" model of IAS 39.
 The ECL model contains a three stage approach which is based on the change in credit quality of financial assets since initial recognition.
 The ECL model is forward looking and requires the use of reasonable and supportable forecasts of future economic conditions in the determination of significant increases in credit risk and measurement of ECL.